Question analysis of the 2017 KS2 Math SATs: What's In and What's Out [15-Point Guide]

 On THIS year's maths SATs, more than half (59%) of the Qs were from the y3-5 curriculum.
 Y3- 7%; Y4- 26%; Y5- 25%; Y6- 41% (all rounded). pic.twitter.com/kugPHFM7IG— Miss B (@_MissieBee) May 22, 2017

-6. Times tables and multiplication facts are being tested already
+6. Times tables and multiplication facts are in the national assessments already

 There was a need to be confident with times tables as pupils were required to use these facts to multiply one, two and three digit numbers by one digit numbers.
 The paper then progressed to testing whether pupils could handle multiplying four digit numbers by two digit numbers.